 History of the Model Programs Guide

-In 2000, OJJDP published a print version of the Model Programs Guide (MPG) as one of the first comprehensive resources to identify evidence-based programs in delinquency prevention.
-OJJDP developed MPG to support the Title V Prevention Grants program.
-OJJDP later transitioned MPG to an online database with programs across the continuum of youth prevention, intervention, and reentry services.
-MPG continues to be a widely recognized and used resource on evidence-based programs for practitioners and communities.
+In 2000, OJJDP published a print version of the Model Programs Guide as one of the first comprehensive resources to identify evidence-based programs in delinquency prevention.
+OJJDP developed the Model Programs Guide to support the Title V Prevention Grants program.
+OJJDP later transitioned the Model Programs Guide to an online database with programs across the continuum of youth prevention, intervention, and reentry services.
+The Model Programs Guide continues to be a widely recognized and used resource on evidence-based programs for practitioners and communities.
 In June 2011, the Office of Justice Programs launched CrimeSolutions.gov, which builds on and expands this previous work using a more rigorous review process and enhanced online interface to present evidence for programs within juvenile justice, adult criminal justice, and crime victim services.

 Model Program Guide Evidence Rating Inquiries and Appeals

-A written response will be made to each formal inquiry.
-The goal of the response is to provide additional explanation for the evidence rating that was assigned.
-The response may include paraphrased or excerpted comments from the reviewers’ scoring instruments to explain why certain sections of the instrument (e.g., Design Quality or Outcome Evidence) received the scores given.
-Under no circumstances will the identity of the reviewers be provided.
-If applicable, additional information, such as information regarding the resolution of disparate scores among reviewers, may also be included in the response.
+OJJDP or contract staff will provide a written response to each formal inquiry.
+The response will explain the evidence rating that reviewers assigned to the program.
+The response may include paraphrased or excerpted comments from the reviewers’ scoring instruments to explain why certain sections of the instrument (e.g., Design Quality or Outcome Evidence) received the scores they were given.
+Under no circumstances will staff provide the identity of the reviewers.
+If applicable, staff may include additional information, such as how disparate scores among reviewers were resolved, in the response.

 How To Use the Model Programs GuideThe Model Programs Guide is intended to be a central, reliable, and credible resource to help practitioners and policymakers understand what works in juvenile justice-related programs and practices.
-Its purpose is to assist in practical decision making and program implementation by gathering information on specific juvenile justice-related programs and reviewing the existing evaluation research against standard criteria.
+Its purpose is to gather information on specific juvenile justice-related programs and review the existing evaluation research against standard criteria to assist practitioners in practical decision making and program implementation.

-It is important to note the Model Programs Guide Web site does not constitute an endorsement of particular programs, nor does it conduct original research.
-The programs reported upon favorably are being recognized for their accomplishments in support of the mission of the Office of Justice Programs (OJP).
+It is important to note the Model Programs Guide website does not constitute an endorsement of particular programs, nor does it conduct original research.
+The programs reported upon favorably are recognized for their accomplishments in support of the mission of the Office of Justice Programs.
 Furthermore, it is not intended to replace or supersede informed judgment and/or innovation.
-Model Programs Guide recognizes that rigorous evaluation evidence is one of several factors to consider in justice programming, policy, and funding decisions.
+The Model Programs Guide recognizes that rigorous evaluation evidence is one of several factors to consider in justice programming, policy, and funding decisions.
 The Office of Justice Programs also recognizes the importance of encouraging and supporting innovative approaches that may not yet have extensive evidence of effectiveness.

-Important Notes About How To Use the Information Provided on Model Programs Guide
+Important Notes About How To Use the Information Provided on the Model Programs Guide

-- It is inappropriate to use Model Programs Guide as an exhaustive list of juvenile justice-related programs, since Model Programs Guide has not reviewed all programs in existence.
+- It is inappropriate to use the Model Programs Guide as an exhaustive list of juvenile justice-related programs, since the Model Programs Guide has not reviewed all programs in existence.

 - Users are permitted to download publicly available articles and research via the National Criminal Justice Reference Service (NCJRS) or order copies for a nominal fee.
 However, users are asked to contact individual study authors for permission to duplicate original studies, as these studies are not the property of Model Programs Guide.

-- The Model Programs Guide is funded by the U.S. Department of Justice's Office of Justice Programs and Office of Juvenile Justice and Delinquency Prevention and its evidence reviews are managed by Development Services Group, Inc. The views expressed on this Web site do not necessarily reflect the views of the U.S. Department of Justice.
+- The U.S. Department of Justice's Office of Justice Programs and Office of Juvenile Justice and Delinquency Prevention fund the Model Programs Guide, and Development Services Group, Inc. manages its evidence reviews.
+The views expressed on this website do not necessarily reflect the views of the U.S. Department of Justice.

 Contact Model Programs Guide

-For more information related to the Model Programs Guide or to nominate a program, contact:
+For more information related to the Model Programs Guide, contact:

 Development Services Group, Inc.